dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/globalization-for-wpf.md

 <a name="design_intl_ui_with_xaml"></a>
 ## Designing an International User Interface with XAML
- This section describes [!INCLUDE[TLA#tla_ui](../../../includes/tlasharptla-ui-md.md)] features that you should consider when writing an application.
+ This section describes user interface (UI) features that you should consider when writing an application.

 <a name="intl_text"></a>
 ### International Text